hyn0027/hyn0027.github.io/_pages/about.md

 # Teaching Experience

-I was a volunteer teaching assistant at the [Center for Student Learning and Development](https://learning.tsinghua.edu.cn/zxgk/ywjs.htm) at Tsinghua University, an association that offers drop-in tutoring for STEM courses.
+I was a volunteer teaching assistant at the [Center for Student Learning and Development](https://learning.tsinghua.edu.cn/zxgk/ywjs.htm) at Tsinghua University.
+I offered drop-in tutoring for computer science and finance courses.